 Liver problems: Liver disease or reduced liver function may cause this medication to build up in the body, causing side effects.
-Sorafenib has not been studied in people who have severe liver problems and may itself cause liver problems.
-If you have decreased liver function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Sorafenib has not been studied for use by people who have severe liver problems and may itself cause liver problems.
+Sorafenib may reduce liver function and can cause liver failure.
+If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Lung inflammation: Lung inflammation (interstitial lung disease) causing difficulty breathing has occurred on rare occasions in some people taking this medication.
+Lung inflammation: Lung inflammation (interstitial lung disease) causing difficulty breathing has occurred on rare occasions for some people taking this medication.
 This complication can be serious and sometimes fatal.
-If you experience new or worsening shortness of breath or cough (with or without fever) at any time while you are taking sorafenib contact your doctor immediately.
+If you experience new or worsening shortness of breath or cough (with or without fever) at any time while you are taking sorafenib, contact your doctor immediately.

 QT prolongation: This medication can affect the electrical activity of the heart causing QT prolongation.
 You are more at risk for QT prolongation and its complications (e.g., abnormal heartbeat, fainting, or death) if you:

 - are older than 65 years of age